 Making Russian Pelmeni with Felix and Firas’ mum, Irina

 Despite making friends though the medium of falafel, not every person that came through the hostel doors was worthy of praise.
 We did have the rare character that I wished would disappear without a trace.
 The worst by far was the human equivalent of the Mogwai.
-With human mogwais you can feed them after midnight all you want but for God’s sake do not give them a single drop of alcohol.
+With human mogwais you can feed them after midnight all you want, but for God’s sake do not give them a single drop of alcohol.
 Of course, someone failed to read her instruction manual because on two occasions she turned into a boozy hell gremlin.
 The worst night was when she came into the dorm room (which we were sharing) at 3:30am.
 She began singing along to the call to prayer, loudly trying to converse with Lala (the hostel cat) and decanting her entire wardrobe into individual plastic carrier bags (definitively the loudest and most inappropriate activity you can do in a dorm room in the early hours).

 Carob Hostel Amman